 Preparation of your Thesis

-Where research protocol requires anonymity, faculty advisers and graduate students are responsible for removing Identifying Information* from theses. *Identifying Information can be used to uniquely identify, contact, or locate a single "person" or can be used with other sources to uniquely identify a single "individual".
+Where research protocol requires anonymity, Faculty Advisors and graduate students are responsible for removing "Identifying Information" from theses. ("Identifying Information" can be used to uniquely identify, contact, or locate a single "person" or can be used with other sources to uniquely identify a single "individual.")

-The ETD template has been pre-formatted to adhere to the Office of Graduate & Postdoctoral Studies’ (OGPS) requirements as outlined in the Preparation of your Thesis guide below.
-Using this template does not guarantee that your thesis/dissertation will be properly formatted for immediate acceptance into the Atrium Institutional Repository, especially if you make any changes to the formatting.
-It is your responsibility to review your thesis/dissertation prior to submission, to ensure it meets all formatting requirements as outline by the OGPS.
+Note: Using either of these templates does not guarantee that your thesis will be properly formatted for immediate acceptance into the Atrium Institutional Repository, especially if you make any changes to the formatting.
+It is your responsibility to review your thesis prior to submission, to ensure it meets all formatting requirements as outlined by the OGPS.

-Using the ETD template
+Using the Thesis Templates

-- Double brackets have been used to indicate areas where you should insert your own text or have been used to provide instruction about the formatting or content for a section.
+- Double brackets have been used to indicate areas where you should insert your own text, or have been used to provide instruction about the formatting or content for a section.

 - To retain formatting, insert your text within the double brackets.